sourcegraph/careers/job-descriptions/software-engineer-security.md

 ## Interview process

 1. You [apply here](https://jobs.lever.co/sourcegraph/c36db3e1-0ece-465d-ad7c-1eb6de9a4b22/apply).
-1. You speak with our VP of Engineering for 30 minutes.
+1. You speak with the VP of Engineering for 30 minutes.
 1. You write your first Sourcegraph [RFC](https://about.sourcegraph.com/handbook/communication/rfcs) by creating a new Google Doc using [this template](https://docs.google.com/document/d/1ol7aVXuXB7XL4DorOoxoDsaSyFI9Pv4Bcc1zfo-iLtw/edit#).
-Our VP of Engineering will review your RFC and ask questions via comments directly on the document.
+We will review your RFC and may ask questions via comments directly on the document.
+1. You speak with the Sourcegraph Cloud engineering manager for 30 minutes about your RFC.
 1. We schedule 4 hours of remote interviews over video chat across multiple days.
-   - **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
+   - 1h **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
-   - **Technical experience:** We ask you about your past work and accomplishments.
+   - 1h **Technical experience:** We ask you about your past work and accomplishments.
-   - **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
+   - 1h **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
-   - **CEO/CTO:** We ask you about what motivates you to do your best work, and we tell you more about the vision for the company.
+   - 30m **CTO**
+   - 30m **CEO**
 1. We check your references.
 1. We make you a job offer.